Trafficked children are some of the most vulnerable in the UK

 - give practical support, such as help with housing, medical needs and education

-- give emotional and psychological support through counselling
+- give emotional and psychological support

 - train professionals working with children so they can spot the signs of trafficking and know how to support trafficked children